Q&A with Jacinda Ardern on her busy few days in New York

 Her national statement to the US General Assembly centred on the lessons of March 15 and the need for a collaborative, multilateral approach.
 It was a stark contrast to US President Donald Trump's speech, which trumpeted the merits of protectionism and patriotism.

-She made two major announcements that showcased the collaborative approach she was preaching: an update on the Christchurch Call , including the social media giants joining forces to fight extremism, and a new trade agreement to combat climate change.
+She made two major announcements that showcased the collaborative approach she was preaching: an update on the Christchurch Call, including the social media giants joining forces to fight extremism, and a new trade agreement to combat climate change.

-Trade was major theme of many of her bilateral meetings, including with UK Prime Minister Boris Johnson, with EU Trade Commissioner Cecilia Malmström, and with Trump .
+Trade was major theme of many of her bilateral meetings, including with UK Prime Minister Boris Johnson, with EU Trade Commissioner Cecilia Malmström, and with Trump.

 She also gave the keynote address at a luncheon at the UN Climate Summit, appeared on panel discussions about inequality and climate change, and made a cameo appearance on The Late Show with Stephen Colbert.